TomLBZ/ros2_turtles/readme.md

 |-----------|------------|
 | ![Dark Mode](img/dark_mode.png) | ![Light Mode](img/light_mode.png) |

-### Manual
+###  Simple Manual For UI

+1. Start the server by running it in the terminal BEFORE starting the UI.
+1. Observe on the bottom of the window, the status bar shows the connection status of `Turtlehub`.
+2. Wait until the text shows `Turtlehub: Connected  Turtlesim: Online`.
+3. Two robots, `rectbot` and `trigbot`, will be spawned automatically.
+You see them on the list.
+4. Right below the list, you can see the Task Configuration section.
+Change the values if you want.
+5. Click the `Start Task Execution` button to start the task, and observe how the robots move.
+6. While robots are moving, you can see their states updated in real-time on the list.
+7. If the `Movement Tasks` label shows `Running`, subsequent movement instructions will be ignored.
+The ignore logic is on the server, not the UI.
+8. You can overwrite the robots' movement instructions by changing the task configuration and clicking the button again, as long as the task is not running.

-The manual can be accessed by clicking the `Manual` button.
+A more detailed manual can be accessed by clicking the `Manual` button.
 It provides a brief overview of the UI and how to use it.

 ### Communication Protocol
 #### For developers.
 You can skip this section if you are a user of the UI.